kevinlin1/kevinlin1.github.io/_posts/2021-11-24-specifications-grading-policies.md

 Module completion grading is a variant of single-rating grading that organizes the grading policy around modules---collections of assignments or other work in the course.
 Rather than emphasizing each assignment's grade as an individual unit to be counted toward a student's final grade in the course, module completion grading emphasizes counting the modules completed to satisfaction.
 We still give grades for each assignment, but rather than use a 4-level E/S/N/U scale, I use a binary 1/0 scale.
 Receiving a 1 on all the work in a module signifies satisfactory completion.

-This policy is used in my CSE 373 courses, the latest of which will be [CSE 373 Winter 2022](https://courses.cs.washington.edu/courses/cse373/22wi/#deliberate-practice).
+This policy is used in an advanced data structures course, [CSE 373 Winter 2022](https://courses.cs.washington.edu/courses/cse373/22wi/#deliberate-practice).

 **How is progress communicated?** The binary 1/0 scale is a good fit for single-number learning management systems, so it's relatively easy to adapt.
 Modules can be communicated using any medium: it could be posted as a document, discussed in class, included in the syllabus, or presented using [Canvas modules](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-Modules/ta-p/6).
 Canvas provides robust features for modules, including the ability to [add requirements](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-add-requirements-to-a-module/ta-p/1131) that students must complete in order to pass a module.
 I use module requirements to codify the score requirements for assignments in a module, and as student work is graded, the module immediately updates to reflect their progress through the course.